,h3

 For many owners, the soft opening is seen as a phase to highlight problems and fix issues, but done right it should also win you future business too.
 From a service point of view — be sure to set expectations well — you don’t want to disappoint customers with first impressions.
 If you’re running a restricted menu or only on day one of serving customers, let them know so they are inclined to be a little forgiving.
 If diners have a good experience they’ll hopefully refer others to you and word of mouth is still the most powerful restaurant marketing tool.

 You don’t need to leave that referral to chance though.
 Consider asking customers to sign up to your email list for a discount on a return meal, you could even provide a discount they can pass on to friends; you can also let them know how they can easily reserve a table for their future visits to ensure a good customer experience.
 While they’re in the restaurant, take the time to talk to customers about upcoming events and plans.
-Running in-store initiatives to engage customers with your social media platforms can help to connect your future marketing efforts too.
+Running in-store initiatives to engage customers with your social media platforms can help to connect you for future marketing efforts too.

 You might want to postpone inviting the Mayor and local celebrities until your official launch but there are lots of benefits to opening your restaurant in advance of your open day.